Supportive Herbs and Supplements for Mental Health

 Herbal medicinals tend to follow a ‘doctrine of signatures’-- where the shapes and colors of plant parts indicate their specific functionality and effect on the body.
 These observations across many different cultures have spanned thousands of years and are becoming increasingly supported by clinical study.

 Ginkgo (Ginkgo biloba) is a plant that visually resembles the human brain by way of its ‘bi-lobed’ or dual-hemisphere leaf shape.
-Ginkgo is a known neuroprotective herb and researchers believe this is due in part to its ability to promote blood circulation in the brain (9).
-The leaf contains a water-soluble compound which has been clinically shown to reduce stress-induced depression(8), making our Mindful Tea by Chicken Coop another great option for daily wellness.
+Ginkgo is a known neuroprotective herb and researchers believe this is due in part to its ability to promote blood circulation in the brain (5).
+The leaf contains a water-soluble compound which has been clinically shown to reduce stress-induced depression.
 We also carry Vibrant Mind by Natura, a client-favorite formula that features Ginkgo and other herbs to support focus and memory.

 You can also work with Passion Flower for easing mental stress and calm overactive thoughts.
-It works beautify in-formula and you can find it in our WishGarden’s Serious Relaxer or our own Remedy Stress-Ease Capsules.
-Contrary to popular connotation, Passionflower on its own does not induce drowsiness or sleep.
+It works beautifully (along with helpful adaptogens) in our Remedy Stress-Ease Capsules.
+Contrary to popular belief, Passionflower on its own does not induce drowsiness or sleep.
 However, when taking any herbal supplements, we recommend consulting your healthcare provider first as they may interact with certain prescription medications.

 Final Thoughts

-The beauty of holistic medicine is that it can adapt to almost any lifestyle.
+The beauty of functional medicine is that it can adapt to almost any lifestyle.
 We hope these suggestions offer you tangible places to start your wellness journey.
-If you’d like to dig deeper, we invite you to book an herbalist consultation or drop by in-store for a chat!
+If you’d like to dig deeper, we invite you to book a consultation with our Clinical Herbalist or drop by in-store for a chat!
 Deep breaths-- we are all in this together.

 - https://www.health.harvard.edu/diseases-and-conditions/the-gut-brain-connection